• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 You can support the project by solving one or several challenges from list C on the prize challenge page – and earn a prize doing so.

-You can also support the project with a donation to our charitable non-profit association.
-Your donation will be used to complete this research project:
+You can also sponsor the project with a donation to our charitable non-profit association.
+Your donation will be used (as controlled by the German tax authority) to complete the research project:

-This research has been partially funded by the Klaus Tschira Foundation.
+Thank you for your support!
+The research on the strand model has been partially funded by the Klaus Tschira Foundation.

 * * *